-The form must be signed by the thesis advisor and delivered to the student’s undergraduate academic advisor prior to the second week of each semester of Senior Thesis.
-Upon receipt of the completed enrollment form, the Undergraduate Program Advisor will enroll you into the appropriate section of CSCI 4950 Senior Thesis.
-For a copy of the form, please see your academic advisor.
+The form must be signed by the thesis faculty advisor and delivered to the student’s undergraduate academic advisor.
+The form should be submitted NO LATER THAN the first day of the semester in which the student intends to enroll in Senior Thesis.
+Upon receipt of the completed enrollment form and verification of eligibility, the undergraduate academic advisor will enroll you into the appropriate section of CSCI 4950 Senior Thesis.
+For a copy of the form, please see "Milestones & Forms" section below.

 Your advisor will also enroll you in CSCI 3100 Software & Society (1 credit hour, fall only).

 The Senior Thesis may not be used in place of the master's thesis.

 You must successfully defend a written research proposal before your faculty committee by midterm of the first semester.
 This defense is open to the public.